 - 3 1/2 cups sugar (7/8 cups for each cup of juice)

 1 Cook apple and mint in water: Combine apple pieces with water and mint in a large pan.
 Bring water to a boil then reduce heat and cook 20 minutes, until apples are soft.

 2 Add vinegar and simmer: Add vinegar, return to boil.
 Simmer covered, 5 more minutes.

 3 Mash apple pieces: Use a potato masher to mash up the apple pieces to the consistency of thin apple sauce.
 If the mash is too thick (it should be quite runny), add another 1/2 to 1 cup of water to the pot.

 4 Strain apple mash in sieve or with cloth: Spoon the apple pulp into a muslin cloth (or a couple layers of cheesecloth) or a large, fine mesh sieve, suspended over a large bowl.
 Leave to strain for several hours.
 Do not squeeze.

 5 Measure juice, add sugar, heat until sugar is dissolved: Measure the juice, then pour into a large pot.
 Add the sugar (7/8 a cup for each cup of juice).
 Heat on high, stirring to make sure the sugar gets dissolved and doesn't stick to the bottom of the pan or burn.

 Additional time needed for cooking can be anywhere from 10 minutes to an hour or longer, depending on the amount of water, sugar, and apple pectin in the mix.

-Candy thermometers aren't always the most reliable indicators of whether or not a jelly is done.
+A thermometer reading isn't always the best way to tell whether or not a jelly is done.
 Another way to test is put a half teaspoonful of the jelly on a chilled (in the freezer) plate.
 Allow the jelly to cool a few seconds, then push it with your fingertip.
 If it wrinkles up, it's ready.
 I usually start testing the jelly this way when the mixture gets to 218°F.

 7 Pour into canning jars and seal: Pour into sterilized* canning jars to within 1/4" from the top and seal.

 Makes approximately 4 8-ounce jars.